-Strategy Initial Priority LAND SUPPLY STRATEGIES - 1.
+Strategy Initial Priority LAND SUPPLY STRATEGIES 1.
 UGB Expansion or Adjustment ("Swap") Amend the city's UGB if the supply of land within the UGB cannot accommodate the amount needed for future development.
 Prior to pursuing an expansion, the City must consider measures to improve the efficiency of future land use within the existing boundary.
-Near-term 2.
+Short-term 2.
 Rezone Land Re-designate land from other residential designations and/or from commercial, industrial, or institutional designations to meet specific housing needs, assuming there is an adequate supply of land available to meet non-residential needs.
 Near-term POLICY AND DEVELOPMENT CODE STRATEGIES 3.
 Code Updates to Support a Variety of Housing Types Refine existing standards for middle-housing types to support their development.
 Near-term 4.
 Promote Accessory Dwelling Units (ADUs) Encourage ADU development through reduced fees, exemptions from selected planning requirements, use of pre-approved site or building plans, or other measures.
 Near-term 5.
 Regulatory Incentives for Affordable and Workforce Housing Create incentives for developers to provide a community benefit (such as affordable housing), in exchange for the ability to build a project that would not otherwise be allowed by the development code.
 Examples of these types of regulatory incentives include inclusionary zoning or density bonuses for affordable housing.
 Near-term 6.
 Reduce Unnecessary Barriers to Housing Some development standards or requirements can pose barriers to providing housing.
 These often include minimum parking requirements, maximum height restrictions, architectural design standards, or minimum open space requirements.
 Near-term 7.
 Increase Allowed Density in Existing Zones Increase the allowed density or reduce the minimum allowed size of lots in one or more zones to allow for more compact development and/or a wider range of housing types in specific areas; expand the range of housing types allowed in one or more zones.
-Long-term 8.
-Inclusionary Zoning Inclusionary zoning is a policy that requires a portion of units within a market rate development be set aside as affordable housing.
 Long-term